 - 1. Demonstrate basic, functional conversational skills in ASL through giving opinions, discussing plans and goals, and describing things and places in detail. - 2.
-Demonstrate effective production of ASL signs, quantifiers, numerical signs, request signs, lexicalized fingerspelling in complete sentences, and in a narrative structure through signed assignments. - 3.
-Recognize ASL grammar features: topic-comment structure, ordinal numbers, referencing, locative, semantic and descriptive classifiers, time signs (recurring

-- and continuous), inflecting verbs, role shifting, conditional sentences, when clauses, contrastive structure, and possessive forms. - 4.
-Discuss the aspects of the deaf community, culture and history through assigned course materials and videos. - 5.
-Incorporate and utilize unique ways to get engaged in conversations using ASL for negotiations, making suggestions, requests, or complaints.
+Demonstrate effective production of ASL signs, quantifiers, numerical signs, request signs, lexicalized fingerspelling in complete sentences, and in a narrative structure through signed assignments. - Recognize ASL grammar features: topic-comment structure, ordinal numbers, referencing, locative, semantic and descriptive classifiers, time signs (recurring and continuous), inflecting verbs, role shifting, conditional sentences, when clauses, contrastive structure, and possessive forms. - 4.
+Discuss aspects of the Deaf Community, including its culture, the differences between Deaf and Hearing cultures; how Deaf and Hearing people have interacted historically, and the role of ASL in the lives of Deaf people. - 5.
+Use ASL for negotiations, and making suggestions, requests, and complaints.